 This Female Founder Friday I’m happy to share the story of woman entrepreneur, Kristin Marquet.
 Kristen is the founder of FemFounder, an online resource where female entrepreneurs can go to get free tips, tricks, advice, tools, and resources on just about every aspect of running a business.
 Kristen left the safety of a corporate PR job to go out on her own, and learned more than a few things on her journey.
+One of the harshest lessons she had to learn was the art of promotion.
+Little things like yard signs really went a long way.
+You can learn more about super cheap signs online.

 So, if you’re entrepreneur-curious or currently building your business, don’t miss Kristin’s honest answers about working in a job she didn’t enjoy and struggling to find the clarity that eventually led to the success of her business.
 We’ve all struggled and wished for a “magic 8 ball of clarity” as entrepreneurs.
 It’s reassuring for those in the turmoil of startup world to know that fact, and realize that if you keep going you will find your way and grow your company.